Al-Qadim: The Genie's Curse

-Al-Qadim: The Genie's Curse is an action role-playing game for the personal computer set in the Al-Qadim campaign setting of Advanced Dungeons and Dragons.
+Al-Qadim: The Genie's Curse is an action role-playing game for the personal computer set in the Al-Qadim campaign setting of Advanced Dungeons & Dragons.
 The game was developed by Cyberlore Studios and published in 1994 by Strategic Simulations (SSI).
-The game combines role-playing game and adventure with a simplified interface; the player's character is a young corsair trying to clear his family's name, rescue his betrothed and determine who has been freeing genies from their masters.
+The game combines role-playing game and adventure with a simplified interface; the player character is a young corsair trying to clear his family's name, rescue his betrothed and determine who has been freeing genies from their masters.

 Plot

-A genie has been freed from his master's control by mysterious forces which are liberating genies for the Nameless Masters.
-As the story begins, the player character (the son of sultan Zubin Al-Hazrad of Zaratan) is a young corsair who has just completed his training.
-The corsair is betrothed to a caliph's daughter.
+A genie becomes freed from his master's control by mysterious forces which are liberating genies for the Nameless Masters.
+As the story begins, the player character (the son of sultan Zubin Al-Hazrad of Zaratan) is a young man who has just finished his training as a corsair.
+The corsair is betrothed to the daughter of a caliph.
 The caliph and his daughter are involved in a hurricane-induced shipwreck, which sweeps the girl overboard.
 The corsair and his family are blamed for the shipwreck; he must find his bride-to-be and restore his family's honor.
 The character can interact with his family (including his parents and sister), working to save them from execution; they must also explore the mystery of who has been unleashing genies on the land, and investigate the Genie's Curse.